zorgiepoo/Bit-Slicer/ReadMe.md

 Bit Slicer is licensed under the 3-clause BSD license.
 Versions prior to 1.6, however, are licensed under the GPL version 3 license.

 ### Code Signing
-In order to build Bit Slicer, you will need to code-sign it.
-By code-signing, you can gain privileges to *task_for_pid()* without adding procmod group permissions or becoming the superuser.

-Unfortunately, unless you have purchased a Developer ID from Apple, this could prove to be challenging.
-Theoretically, it should be possible to sign the code using a self-signed certificate.
-However, I have not been able to get this to work, which is a shame because I really want to set one up for debug builds.

-If you are interested in setting up a self-signed certificate, you may want to check out this [lldb document on code-signing](https://llvm.org/svn/llvm-project/lldb/trunk/docs/code-signing.txt).
-If you are able to figure it out, I'd appreciate if you let me know how to do it.
+In order to build Bit Slicer, code signing is required to gain sufficient privilleges to using *task_for_pid()*.
+Building with the Debug scheme uses a self-signed certificate (which only works locally) and building with the Release scheme uses my purchased Developer ID certificate (which works for distribution).

+In order to build Bit Slicer in Debug mode using a self-signed certificate, please follow [these instructions](https://bitbucket.org/zorgiepoo/bit-slicer/wiki/Code%20Signing).
+Note that this involves more steps than code-signing typical applications.

 Versions prior to 1.6 are not code-signed, and consequently, the user is required to authorize the application to run as the superuser.